 Are social networks giving us the ability to be more human in the recruitment process?

 I really think they do.

 And for various reasons!

-- To attract and create a strong employer brand, giving a human touch is the ultimate step and another reason why talents or candidates fitting into your culture will be willing to join your company.
+- To maintain a strong employer brand, giving a human touch is the ultimate step and another reason why people fitting into your culture will be willing to join your company

-- Good buzz will spread easily with this human touch…people are more attracted to a human face of a recruiter than to a cold brand
+- Good engagement will spread easily with this human touch, people are more attracted to a human face of a recruiter than to a cold brand.

 Is giving a human touch a marketing move or a real move towards something different?

-Obviously it depends on the companies and the initial culture…you can’t build a company only on sand and marketing illusion…you need a strong basis.
-So I think the human touch needs to relate to your company culture (that is the reason why a lot of agencies, which are profils and KPIs driven can’t really give a human touch to their recruitment process).
+Obviously it depends on the companies and the initial culture, you can’t build a company only on sand and marketing illusion.
+You need a strong foundation.
+So I think the human touch needs to relate to your company culture (this is the reason why a lot of recruitment agencies struggle with this as they are too focused on KPIs).

-I really think that what Deloitte did, is a kind of example of using Social Media to create a real human feeling.
-That, when applying for a job, it is not “The company reply” but “John’s reply”
+I really think that what Deloitte did, is a kind of example of using social media to create a real human feeling.
+That, when applying for a job, it is not “the official company reply” but “John’s reply”.

-And you, do you know other examples of companies giving a human touch to their recruitment process?
+Do you know other examples of companies giving a human touch to their recruitment process?
 Please let us know in the comments below!